votingworks/vxsuite/libs/auth/README.md

 real hardware.

 ```
-# With relevant env vars set
+# With the relevant env vars set
 ./scripts/create-production-machine-cert-signing-request
 ```